 Learn from Experts in the Field

-The UO Department of Economics is distinguished among others in the College with four endowed chairs/professorships.
+The UO Department of Economics is distinguished among others in the College of Arts and Sciences with four endowed chairs/professorships.
 In addition to pursuing frontier research, the department’s faculty strives for excellence in the classroom.
-Three have received the Ersted Award, a University-wide award for distinguished teaching.
+Three have received the Ersted Award, a university-wide award for distinguished teaching.
 In the most-recent NRC rankings of economics departments, which rate the quality of a department’s faculty and doctoral program, the department ranked 16th among all public institutions in the nation.

 Get Real-world Experience

-As part of ASU2, economics has a dedicated team of undergraduate and graduate specialists available to help with any issues related to academics in the department.
+As part of Academic Support Unit #2 (ASU2), Economics has a dedicated team of undergraduate and graduate specialists available to help with any issues related to academics in the department.
 Along with the Directors of Graduate and Undergraduate Studies, we provide advising to all majors and minors.
-Students are also encouraged to seek out individualized mentorship from our faculty, who regularly work one on one with students on career development and research projects outside the traditional classroom.Undergraduate Advising
+Students are also encouraged to seek out individualized mentorship from our faculty, who regularly work one-on-one with students on career development and research projects outside the traditional classroom.Undergraduate Advising

 Support for Graduate Students